Stability results for symmetric jump processes on metric measure spaces with atoms. Long version: Introduction

 \subsection{Acknowledgement}

-My deepest gratitude goes to Mathav Murugan, for proposing the problem tackled in this paper (originally as a Masters Essay under his supervision), teaching me a great amount so that I could understand the necessary background information for it, offering invaluable feedback throughout the writing process, and floating ideas that helped with so many of the details.
-I would also like to thank him for guiding me throughout my Masters, from his advice on coursework to his help with logistics.
+My deepest gratitude goes to Mathav Murugan, for proposing the problem tackled in this paper (originally as a Masters Essay under his supervision), teaching me a great amount so that I could understand the necessary background information for it, and offering invaluable feedback throughout the writing process.
+I would also like to thank the reviewer for their helpful comments, and for suggesting I include the implication of H\"{o}lder continuity in Theorem \ref{ourMainResult3}.